A mixed Petrov-Galerkin Cosserat rod finite element formulation: Introduction

 Furthermore, an additional challenge arises in the requirement for an objective interpolation of the kinematics. \textcite{Crisfield1999} discovered, that the direct interpolation of the nodal (total) rotation vectors leads to a non-objective formulation.
 Interpolating relative rotation vectors that describe the rotation relative to the first node solves this issue but introduces the additional computational step of evaluating these relative rotation vectors \parencite[see][]{Jelenic1999}.

 Another key challenge of rod finite element formulations is locking.
 As discussed in \textcite{Balobanov2018}, shear and membrane locking in rods can occur if Kirchhoff (shear-rigidity) and inextensibility constraints follow in the limit case of a parameter tending to zero.
 This appears for instance for very slender rods if the stiffness parameters are computed in the sense of Saint--Venant by using the material's Young's and shear moduli, respectively, together with the cross-section geometry.
 Finite elements that are prone to locking cannot fulfill these constraints exactly over the entire element and introduce parasitic dilatation and shear strains.
 A common approach to mitigate this issue is reduced integration, which decreases deformation errors but fluctuations in resultant contact forces and moments are still present \parencite[see for instance][]{Meier2015}.
 A reinterpolation of the resultant contact forces and moments is possible to decrease the fluctuations.
 Other strategies to completely eliminate locking are B-bar methods \parencite[see for instance][]{Greco2017}, mixed formulations and three-field formulations based on the Hellinger--Reissner or the Hu--Washizu principle, respectively.
 Mixed and three-field formulations can be found in plate and shell finite element formulations \parencite[see][]{Atluri1984,Betsch2016}, Kirchhoff--Love rods \parencite[see][]{Meier2014,Greco2024}, or Cosserat rods \parencite[see][]{Kim1998,Santos2010,Santos2011}.
+In a planar study of arches, \textcite{Kim1998} use a cubic interpolation of the kinematic fields and quadratic interpolation for the resultant stresses together with the Bubnov--Galerkin approach.
+In \parencite{Santos2010, Santos2011}, a so-called hybrid-mixed finite element formulation was derived, resulting in different polynomial degrees for the interpolation of orientation, displacement, force and moment.
+Mixed formulations can also be found in isogeometric analysis of Cosserat rods, see \textcite{Weeger2017, Marino2017}, where the resultant contact forces and moments are interpolated with components in the inertial fixed basis and the collocation method is used.
+Also in rod formulations with enhanced kinematics, where warping or extension of the cross-section is taken into account, mixed formulations are applied, see for example \textcite{Choi2024, Choi2023}.